tthecoder15/T3A1-Workbook/README.md

 - conceptual, good lists that outline it, reference
 - List discuss and demonstrate 6 software quality characteristics

+When designing software, a project typically involves by considering an issue, understanding why it occurs and generating a tool to solve it.
+Its apparent that the tool needs to function in its developmental context but, creating quality software requires a more robust solution that can work in varied contexts over a longer period of time.
+Boehm's (1976) software quality model and the ISO's (International Organization for Standardization) 25010 publication (ISO 25000, 2022) provide frameworks for describing and designing quality software.

+Both Boehm and the ISO describe the importance of a software being portable.
+Portablility refers to a software's ability to function on varied machines with varied hardware specifications.
+When designing a tool, developer's must consider the contexts they are designing within and the capability of their development hardware.
+It is little use to potential users if their computers or internet connections cannot operate a program without it causing an error due to freezing or timeout.
+Developer's must consider their target users and the tools they will already have access to.

+Notably, Boehm describes how portability often works in opposition to efficiency as a program can be optimised for a particular system but function worse on other systems (Boehm, 1976).
+Efficiency in quality software describes utilising the available resources for that software to run.
+This can refer to processing power but also refers to other resources which aid the software's function.
+A common example of efficiency is designing web applications for desktops versus mobiles.
+Efficiency in this context refers not only to processing power but also efficiency in communicating information and utilising the screen space by making a responsive layout.
+Quality software considers the tools available in the different contexts that the software will be used in and maximises them.

+Portability also complements flexibility and the ability for a software to be scaled (ISO 25000, 2022).
+Software developers need to consider how their tools will be implemented into workflows and how much data they may need to handle.
+Quality software can be used across systems, installed easily and handle varying data loads.

+Both models also emphasise interaction capability (ISO 25000, 2022) and the ease of use of software.
+ISO furthers usability and describes that a quality software must be reasonable to learn as well.
+Usability is a fundamental concern of software design as the tool, in essence, does not work if individuals cannot use it.
+Learnability is an important consideration however, as it accentuates the need to understand user contexts.
+Understanding who will use a tool allows developers to tune the interface or functionality so that it is logical to users.

+One point of difference between the two models is that the ISO 25010 describes security as a neccessity of quality software (ISO 25000, 2022) whereas Boehm's does not.
+This can likely be attributed to an increased emphasis on data privacy in the internet age.
+When designing software, developers must consider the risks that the tool generates for users including system vulnerabilities and the storage of their data.
+It is essential that users are guaranteed confidentiality when using a software as privacy is as much of a resource to consider for users as time and financial costs.
+Security also encompasses data integrity and user confirmation that saved data is consistent and reliable.
+Software must implement reliable data storage and access to be considered effective.

+Finally, both models value maintainability and the ease that software can be updated.
+At a coding level, maintainability means producing code that is clearly modularised and formatted so that bugs can be fixed cleanly and without large overhauls.
+At the user level, maintainability requires users to be able to install updates easily or update their own processes using the app logically.

+Creating quality software requires clear planning and considerate implementation so that tools function as intended in varied, future-proof contexts.
+Developers must strive to create portable, efficient, flexible, useable, maintainable and secure software and, to do so, must consider the different contexts that the software will be used in.

+### References

+ISO 25000 (2022) _[ISO/IEC 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010)_, ISO 25000 website, accessed 27 July 2024.

+Boehm, B. W., Brown, J. R. and Lipow, M., (1976).
+‘Quantitative Evaluation of Software Quality’, _Proceedings of the 2nd international conference on Software engineering_, pp. 592-605.
+DOI: 10.5555/800253.807736.

 ## Q3.
 Outline a standard high level structure for a MERN stack application and explain the components /6

 - REACT, express data, Mongo, Node, how the techs work together to make the app